HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Even after several attempts, keeping a stable session with multiple orders wasn't feasible using the default test client configuration.
 To address this limitation, adjustments to session handling might be necessary, or it may be worth considering alternative state management approaches to allow more reliable testing in the future.

-Next time:

-I began the debugging process later than planned, which led to time constraints that prevented me from running as many test cases as I had intended.
-Moving forward, I will ensure to allocate a full week dedicated to debugging in order to thoroughly test and refine the application before completion.
-During development, I continuously verified that everything functioned correctly by frequently testing the website.

-Summary
+**Summary**

 By keeping an eye on key variables and using debugging tools effectively, I made sure everything was working correctly and was able to quickly identify and solve any issues that came up.
 Breakpoints at critical spots helped me understand what was happening at each stage of the code.
 I used "step into" to dig deeper into functions when I wanted to see how data was being handled, and "step over" to skip over code that I knew worked.
 "Continue" was useful when I didn’t need to pause anymore.

+**Next time:**

+I began the debugging process later than planned, which led to time constraints that prevented me from running as many test cases as I had intended.
+Moving forward, I will ensure to allocate a full week dedicated to debugging in order to thoroughly test and refine the application before completion.
+During development, I continuously verified that everything functioned correctly by frequently testing the website.

 -----